New Zealand

 The islands of New Zealand were the last large habitable land to be settled by humans.
-Between about 1280 and 1350, Polynesians began to settle in the islands and then developed a distinctive Māori culture.
+Between about 1280 and 1350, Polynesians began to settle in the islands and subsequently developed a distinctive Māori culture.
 In 1642, the Dutch explorer Abel Tasman became the first European to sight and record New Zealand.
-In 1840, representatives of the United Kingdom and Māori chiefs signed the Treaty of Waitangi, which in its English version declared British sovereignty over the islands.
-In 1841, New Zealand became a colony within the British Empire.
+In 1769 the British explorer Captain James Cook became the first European to set foot on and map New Zealand.
+In 1840, representatives of the United Kingdom and Māori chiefs signed the Treaty of Waitangi, which paved the way for Britain's declaration of sovereignty later that year and the establishment of the Crown Colony of New Zealand in 1841.
 Subsequently, a series of conflicts between the colonial government and Māori tribes resulted in the alienation and confiscation of large amounts of Māori land.
 New Zealand became a dominion in 1907; it gained full statutory independence in 1947, retaining the monarch as head of state.
-Today, the majority of New Zealand's population of 5.1 million is of European descent; the indigenous Māori are the largest minority, followed by Asians and Pacific Islanders.
-Reflecting this, New Zealand's culture is mainly derived from Māori and early British settlers, with recent broadening of culture arising from increased immigration.
+Today, the majority of New Zealand's population of around 5.3 million is of European descent; the indigenous Māori are the largest minority, followed by Asians and Pasifika.
+Reflecting this, New Zealand's culture mainly derives from Māori and early British settlers but has recently broadened from increased immigration.
 The official languages are English, Māori, and New Zealand Sign Language, with the local dialect of English being dominant.

-A developed country, New Zealand ranks highly in international comparisons of national performance, such as quality of life, education, protection of civil liberties, government transparency, and economic freedom.
-The country was the first to introduce a minimum wage, and the first to give women the right to vote.
-New Zealand underwent major economic changes during the 1980s, which transformed it from a protectionist to a liberalised free-trade economy.
-The service sector dominates the national economy, followed by the industrial sector, and agriculture; international tourism is also a significant source of revenue.
-Nationally, legislative authority is vested in an elected, unicameral Parliament, while executive political power is exercised by the Cabinet, led by the prime minister, currently Chris Hipkins.
-Charles III is the country's king and is represented by the governor-general.
-In addition, New Zealand is organised into 11 regional councils and 67 territorial authorities for local government purposes.
+A developed country, New Zealand was the first to introduce a minimum wage and give women the right to vote.
+It ranks very highly in international measures of quality of life and human rights and has one of the lowest levels of perceived corruption in the world.
+It retains visible levels of inequality, including structural disparities between its Māori and European populations.
+During the 1980s, New Zealand underwent major economic changes that transformed it from a protectionist to a liberalised free-trade economy.
+The service sector dominates the country's economy, followed by the industrial sector, and agriculture; international tourism is also a significant source of revenue.
+New Zealand and Australia have a strong relationship and are considered to share a strong Trans-Tasman identity, stemming from centuries of British colonisation.
+The country is part of multiple international organisations and forums.

+Nationally, legislative authority is vested in an elected, unicameral Parliament, while executive political power is exercised by the Government, led by the prime minister, currently Christopher Luxon.
+Charles III is the country's king and is represented by the governor-general, Cindy Kiro.
+New Zealand is organised into 11 regional councils and 67 territorial authorities for local government purposes.
 The Realm of New Zealand also includes Tokelau (a dependent territory); the Cook Islands and Niue (self-governing states in free association with New Zealand); and the Ross Dependency, which is New Zealand's territorial claim in Antarctica.

-New Zealand is a member of the United Nations, Commonwealth of Nations, ANZUS, UKUSA, OECD, ASEAN Plus Six, Asia-Pacific Economic Cooperation, the Pacific Community and the Pacific Islands Forum.